Hi! I’m Tim Wells, and I’m the face behind AndroidPCReview.com.

 Everyone needs at least one streaming service.
 Without one, you’re limited to playing your own content or streaming from sources that are either unreliable illegal or both.

-Personally, I have two streaming services that I use year-round, one that I get for a few months for a temporary binge watch when Winter Is Coming, and one other service whenever it’s hockey season.
+Personally, I have a couple of premium streaming services that I use year-round.
+One that I get for a few months for a temporary binge watch when Winter Is Coming, and one other service whenever it’s hockey season.
 Your needs are probably different.
-What you’ll need to do is to pick one that works for you so that you don’t miss out on the shows that you want to watch.
+What you’ll need to do is to pick the best streaming service for you so that you don’t miss out on the shows that you want to watch.

 These services cost money, yes.
 But you can still save money overall, even when paying for a streaming service, or three.
 The cost of what my streaming services (described above) for an entire year is less than I used to pay the cable company for two months worth of their TV service.
 I’m saving hundreds of dollars a year, and getting everything that I was watching before.
 Just think what you can do with that extra 10 months worth of money.